-Employees don’t have to stay fixed to a quadrant
+Employees don’t have to stay fixed to any quadrant

-On the other side of the coin is if we don’t progress or change the culture, Ambassadors can wear out and either slip to another quadrant, or choose to take their energy and loyalty elsewhere.
+The other side of the coin is that if we don’t progress or change the culture, Ambassadors can wear out and either slip to another quadrant or choose to take their energy and loyalty elsewhere.

-This is one reason why effective leaders keep a regular pulse on how employees are doing, so they can ensure their people programs are relevant, impactful and are mobilizing people into that top-right quadrant.
+This is one reason why effective leaders keep a regular pulse on how employees are doing, so they can ensure their people programs are both relevant and impactful, and can mobilize people into that top-right quadrant.